 Many gardeners know that old, discarded pallets make great compost bins.
 They also make great vertical gardens.
-Just staple some landscape fabric to the inside of the front of your pallet and the outside of the rear.
+Staple some landscape fabric to the inside of the front of your pallet and the outside of the rear.
 Fill the whole thing with some good potting soil.
 Then turn the pallet on its side and make slits where you want to insert your plants.
-If you are going to be hanging your pallet garden, make sure you have sturdy hooks, because all that soil and wood will make it very heavy.Continue to 6 of 10 below.
+If you are going to be hanging your pallet garden, make sure you have sturdy hooks, because all that soil and wood will make it very heavy.Continue to 5 of 9 below.

 Gardening Inside the Box

 A simple crate is all you need to plant a salad garden that will feed you for weeks.
 This is a variation on a raised bed garden, but since it's self-contained, it's portable.
 It may be too heavy to lift when full, but if you put wheels on it, you could move it to wherever the sun decides to shine.Continue to 6 of 9 below.

 If you have shelves, you have a garden—and a nice looking one at that.
 You do not need to buy special hangers or spend the weekend digging out a spot in the yard—all you need is a set of shelves and some containers.